-An uninterrupted cold chain, a sufficiently high temperature during processing, and a constant temperature during fermentation – it is evident that temperature is an essen-tial part of many processes in the food industry.
-However, in addition to these appar-ent applications, there are many other processes where the temperature is important.
-They range from testing and calibrating flow sensors, to pre-temperature-conditioning individual ingredients when developing new recipes, to maintaining a constant tempera-ture in water baths.
-Without precise temperature management in the manufacturing and processing procedures, chocolate, for example, would lose everything we love it for.
+An uninterrupted cold chain, a sufficiently high temperature during processing, and a constant temperature during fermentation and fermentation processes - it is obvious that temperature is an essential part of many process operations in the food industry.
+However, in addition to these obvious uses, there are numerous other processes where temperature is important.
+They range from testing and calibrating flow sensors, to pre-tempering individual ingredients when developing new recipes, to maintaining a consistent temperature in water baths.
+Without precise temperature management in the manufacturing and processing process, chocolate, for example, would lose everything we love it for.

 Temperature Control Systems for the Calibration of Flow Sensors

 In the food industry, liquid ingredients and products are transported through pipelines.
 Depending on the temperature of the foodstuff, its viscosity changes and thus also its flow rate.
 Flow sensors, therefore, measure the flow rate of the food to ensure consistent flow.
 This not only helps to optimize production output, but is also necessary, for example, to coordinate the systems in filling or portioning.
 External influences, such as deposits on the measuring sensors, can lead to their measuring accuracy decreasing over time or the defined measuring tolerances changing.
 To ensure precise measuring results and thus also optimum process control, the flow sensors must be calibrated regularly.
 High-precision temperature control systems are used for this purpose.
 They enable precise calibration and control of the flow sensors.
 The calibration conditions should be as close as possible to the actual application, as the measuring accuracy also depends strongly on the ambient conditions.